trufflesuite/ganache/src/packages/version-check/README.md

   .log();
 ```

-`init` will send the request to fetch and set the `latestVersion` on disk.
+`init` will initialize a request to fetch the version in the background and then update the `latestVersion` on disk, if it has changed.
 `log` will perform the required notification checks and, if they pass, log the banner message to the user based on the current `latestVersion` on disk.

 `init` will not await the fetch, it fires the request and does not concern itself with the outcome or results.
 If the desired behavior is to wait for a response before logging to the user (forgoing the eventual consistency spec), VC can be used as such: